Altinity/terraform-aws-eks-clickhouse/docs/README.md

 ## Components

-This architecture is provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
-The focus on autoscaling, storage management, and proper IAM configurations its suitability for enterprise-level deployments using the following resources:
+This architecture provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
+The focus on autoscaling, storage management, and proper IAM configurations ensures its suitability for enterprise-level deployments using the following resources:

 - **EKS Cluster**: Utilizes AWS Elastic Kubernetes Service to manage Kubernetes clusters.
 Configuration specifies version, node groups, and IAM roles for cluster operations.

 - **VPC and Networking**: Sets up a VPC with public and private subnets, internet gateway, and route tables for network isolation and internet access.
 Default behaviour will create a NAT gateway and locate the EKS cluster under private subnets.
-If the NAT gatewway is disabled, cluster's node will be automatically move to public subnets and the private subnets will be ommited or destroyed.
+If the NAT gateway is disabled, cluster nodes will automatically move to public subnets and the private subnets will be omitted.

 - **IAM Roles and Policies**: Defines roles and policies for EKS cluster, node groups, and service accounts, facilitating secure interaction with AWS services.

 - **ClickHouse Deployment**:
-  - **Operator**: Deploys ClickHouse and its operator using the Altinity helm charts, with configurations for namespace, user, and password (among ohters).
+  - **Operator**: Deploys ClickHouse and its operator using the Altinity helm charts, with configurations for namespace, user, and password (among others).
   - **ClickHouse Keeper**: Configures a ClickHouse Keeper cluster for ClickHouse coordination (deployed in the same ClickHouse namespace).

 - **Storage**: